aslushnikov/latex-online/README.md

 # Purpose

-I keep the latex source of my diploma on github, and I thought it would be cool to have an a link that will show the pdf of the text.
+I keep the latex source of my diploma on github, and I thought it would be cool to have a link that will show the pdf of the text.
 It probably could be done by adding the pdf to the repo, but that's not THAT pure way we all are striving for.

+This project is a solution that's going to satisfy my needs

 # Dependencies